hemminkn/friendbook/README.md

 # friendbook

 * User can create a profile and login
-* User can add, edit and delete posts
+* User can add, edit and delete your own posts
 * You can also add pictures on your post
 * User can see user's own or other users' posts added to the application
 * User can search posts by searching for the name of the person the post is about